feitgemel/Best-image-classification-models/Classify-Images-Transfer-Learning-MobileNet-V3/README.md

 <font size= "4" >

-MobileNetV3 large is tutorials similar to the original MobileNet, except that it was trained with 320X320 Imagenet dataset.

 In this tutorial, we will learn how to classify images using transfer learning and adjusting the MobileNetV3 architecture to our dataset

 We will classify 9 types of fish.